lupyuen/lupyuen.github.io/src/flash.md

 1.  __Stage 1__: Transmit the __EFlash Loader__ to BL602

-1.  __Stage 2__: Transmit our firmware to the EFlash Loader and write to ROM
+1.  __Stage 2__: Transmit our Flash Image to the EFlash Loader and write to ROM

 Let's zoom into each stage of the flashing process.